 White Chocolate Buttermint Ice Cream Recipe

 Note: The original recipe called for 5 ounces of white chocolate.
-I made it as directed and for me there was too much chocolate so I reduced the amount to 3 ounces.
+I made it as directed and for me, there was too much chocolate so I reduced the amount to 3 ounces.
 I would recommend not skipping out entirely on the white chocolate.
-The tiny crunches of hardened chocolate give a great mouth feel and remind of you of taking a bite of a buttermint.
+The tiny crunches of hardened chocolate give a great mouthfeel and remind you of taking a bite of a buttermint.
 Enjoy!

 White Chocolate Buttermint Ice Cream

 - 3 tablespoons cream cheese softened to room temperature